Michelle Shin, MS

 Therapy with Me: A safe, supportive space to explore

-I wanted to become a therapist as a result of my multicultural upbringing and experiencing healing through supportive mentors.
+I wanted to become a therapist as a result of my multicultural upbringing.
+After experiencing confusion and isolation in my childhood, confiding in a mentor brought light to my world.
+I realized that I could bring light to others facing similar circumstances.
 I desire to give people a safe space to share their stories and support them in finding their true strengths and identities.

 My clients describe me as a supportive, fun, and trusted therapist.
 I understand and empathize deeply with those who come from diverse ethnic and socioeconomic backgrounds.
-As a therapist, my ultimate desire is to provide a safe and supportive environment for my clients and provide unconditional support.
+I sit with clients without any biases or judgment.
+I can offer you unconditional support.
 The first step to your healing is to reach out and begin this journey together.